wp-plugins/simplemap/readme.txt

 Contributors: aliso
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7382728
-Tags: map, store locator, database, locations, stores, Google maps Requires at least: 2.8
+Tags: map, store locator, database, locations, stores, Google maps, locator Requires at least: 2.8
 Tested up to: 2.8.4
 Stable tag: trunk

-SimpleMap is an easy-to-use and easy-to-manage store locator plugin that uses Google Maps to display information directly on your WordPress site.
+SimpleMap is an easy-to-use international store locator plugin that uses Google Maps to display information directly on your WordPress site.

 == Description ==

-SimpleMap is a *powerful* and *easy-to-use* store locator plugin.
+SimpleMap is a *powerful* and *easy-to-use* international store locator plugin.
 It has an intuitive interface and is completely customizable.
 Its search features make it easy for your users to find your locations quickly.

 Key features include:

+* Manage locations from any country supported by Google Maps
 * Manage an unlimited number of locations
 * Put a Google Map on any page or post that gives instant results to users
-* Users can enter a street address, city, state, zip code, or even the name of a location to search the database
+* Users can enter a street address, city, state, or even the name of a location to search the database
 * Customize the appearance of the map and results with your own themes
 * Use a familiar interface that fits seamlessly into the WordPress admin area
 * Import and export your database as a CSV file